 Communications management is essential when the waters are turbulent.
 With the inevitability of disturbances continuing, campus leaders should clearly communicate what qualifies as violations of policy, advocate for restrained freedom of expression, and should streamline bureaucracy by forming a small crisis team ready to go into action.

 Interest in the U.S. Presidential election in academic circles rose to a new level when President Biden stepped aside to make way for VP Kamala Harris as the Democratic Party nominee.
 The American Council on Education took out a NYTimes ad to assert the value of higher education leading up to the national election.
-The stark contrast of possible Harris v.
-Trump presidencies has animated younger voters, a dynamic that may be a deciding factor in the election.
+Although 8% of new youth voters say they won't cast a ballot, the stark contrast of possible Harris v.
+Trump presidencies has animated many younger voters.
 The proportion of students in college who plan to vote surged after Harris replaced Biden at the top of the ticket with Harris leading Trump by a whopping 38 points.
 To counter the youth movement, voter suppression laws have been enacted in 27 states.
+Text messages to potential youth voters in Wisconsin threatened out of state students with fines and jail time and misinformation could dampen the prospect of students voting in Pennsylvania.
 Removal of on-campus voting at Purdue University sparked outrage across campus.
+A Student Voice survey indicated that 38% of students plan to vote and that institutions could accommodate this number or larger through a number of strategies.
+Election stress is a prominent feature for everyone, sparking calls to support well-being in an anxious time.

 Central to the difference is Trump's accusations about border security and what he declares as a failure of the Biden/Harris administration.
-Immigration is clearly a mobilization tactic among Trump supporters and campuses need to add to their list some way of portraying and educating students about immigration over history and in the present day.
+Undocumented students know that they are particularly at risk because immigration is so clearly a mobilization tactic among Trump supporters.
+With these dynamics so obvious, campuses need to find a way of portraying and educating students about immigration over history and in the present day.
 Opposing immigration is integral to white Christian Nationalism, a view that the U.S. is a refuge for white citizens who came to America to establish a Christian nation.
 By contrast, the United Methodist Church advocates the inclusive and compassionate mandate of Christianity and denounces political violence and authoritarianism.

 An October 7, 2024, collection of pictures from the previous year and essays reflected how tumultuous the past year has been.
 Educational leaders offered opinions that demonstrated that how to proceed is very unclear.
 Institutions have been damed if they do and if they don't in responding to protests that turned to demonstrations that led to accusations of tolerating both anti-Semitism and anti-Islamic sentiments.
 Citing tensions over DEI and the Hamas attack on Israel and its retaliation in Gaza and the West Bank, educational leaders expressed the need to free higher education from the tightening vice of partisanship.
 John Dewey's time-honored "admonition that threats to democracy are only successful when breeding hate, suspicion and intolerance becomes a substitute for 'giving differences a chance to show themselves'" may be more important now than ever.